This site is a work in progress. Please take a look around and let us know what you think!

 30 Laurier Ave, Hamilton, ON L9C 3R9, Canada

 Softball program for women, consisting of 8 teams.
-Each season includes 2 practices and approximately 13 games.
 New players must attend a rating clinic prior to drafting of the teams.

 Carole Anne’s Place